-Over the years, we have developed a core group of incredibly supportive and generous sponsors.
-From gear and shoes for the attendees to borrow, to insurance and leader support, our sponsors are integral to the success of the festival.
+Over the years, Women's Trad Festival has grown exponentially around our core values and aims and has developed a group of incredibly supportive and generous sponsors.
+From gear and shoes for the attendees to borrow, to mentor and leader support, our sponsors are integral to the success of the festival.

 We have produced and featured in films and appear in media throughout the climbing world, however, up until 2019 we never advertised the event, word of mouth simply did our work for us and we have always had more people wanting to come than we can realistically cater to!

 As long as this is the case, it is clear that Women’s Trad Festival remains something that is very much wanted and needed.